gbatc/gbatc.github.io/index.md

 <h3>Fri.
 Nov.
 22</h3>

 There will be a Departmental Tea at 16:00 in M712, College of Science.
 All are welcome.
-The Mathematics Colloquium takes place in M1001.
+The Mathematics Colloquium / opening talk takes place in M1001:

 <details>
   <summary>